 Weekly summary of notable phishing campaigns, newly observed tactics, and community reporting trends.
 This week features a spike in QR-code phishing targeting corporate Microsoft 365 accounts and a new phishing kit distributed via Telegram channels.

 Reports are published weekly.
-Data is sourced from the vspam.org community-verified threat database.
+Data is sourced from the vspam.org scored threat dataset and review workflow.
 For questions about methodology or data access, contact research@vspam.org.